Back to Top

 Am I required to attend an information session?

-Attendance at an information session is required for most Health Sciences programs.
-Information sessions cover admission and academic requirements, the application and selection process, curriculum, and career opportunities.
+Attendance at an information session is not required, but highly recommended to obtain the most current program information before applying to a program.
+Information sessions cover admission and academic requirements, the application and selection process, the curriculum, and career opportunities.
+Sessions, which are conducted by the program faculty, are held virtually or in person and run 30 to 90 minutes, depending on the program.

 When are the information sessions scheduled?

 Information sessions are scheduled at various times, either remotely or in person.
-The schedule of sessions may be found in the online calendar.
-Some programs offer recorded online sessions and these may be found on the Health Sciences Applicant page
+The schedule of sessions may be found on the online calendar.

 I need to take the Arithmetic Placement test and/or the TEAS test.
 What do I do?

-The Arithmetic Placement Test will be available remotely and in person.
-TEAS will continue to be remote only, but could possibly change later as we move through the year.
+The Arithmetic Placement test will be available remotely and in person.
 Email the testing office at testing-arnold@aacc.edu to schedule a remote testing appointment or discuss your testing options.

 What if I already took some of the courses that are required?

-If you’ve successfully completed courses with a grade of C or better that are prerequisites or requirements for the program, you will not have to take those courses again.
+If you have successfully completed courses with a grade of C or better that are prerequisites or general education course requirements for the program, you will not have to take those courses again.
 Some programs require that prerequisite courses be completed within a certain time frame and/or with a B or better.
-Be sure to review the admission requirements and attend the information session for additional information.
+Be sure to review the admission requirements and attend the information session for additional information about your specific program of interest.

 What if I took courses at another college before I came to AACC?

-Where do I get the application for my program?
+Where can I find the application for my program?

 I need to submit a paper copy of my program application.
 How do I submit a paper application?

-You may email your paper application as a PDF file to healthsciencesadmissions@aacc.edu or to the email address listed on your specific program application.
-Once the application is received, you'll receive a reply email.
+You may email your paper application as a PDF file to healthsciencesadmissions@aacc.edu.
+Once the application is received, you will receive an email notification.
 If you do not receive a reply within two business days, please email us again.
 Do not email your full date of birth or Social Security number.
-These are not requested on your application and we want to make sure that no protected information is sent via email.
-A copy of your driver’s license or other government-issued photo ID is no longer required so you don't need to email a copy with your application.
+These are not requested on your program application and we want to make sure that no protected information is sent via email.

 In addition, paper applications may be mailed to: